Mahatma Gandhi National Rural Employment Guarantee Act 2005

 • Lodge FIRs against the erring parties

-• Initiate proceedings suo motu in the event of any circumstance arising jurisdiction that may cause any grievance
+• Initiate proceedings suo motu in the event of any circumstance arising that may cause any grievance

 • Direct redressal, disciplinary and punitive actions